 The Front panel Setup menu is arranged in a layered structure that groups similar configuration items together.
-The following section provides a brief description of the first level of menus that appear when you enter the menu.
+The following section gives a brief description of the first level of menus that appear when you enter the menu.
 Selecting one of these items will take you to the next menu level.
 Sections 3.6 to 3.16 provide detailed descriptions of each of the sub-menus.
 The tables in sections 3.6 to 3.16 are arranged in an indented structure to indicate the path taken to reach the control.
 Menu items or parameters that are underlined indicate the factory default values.

-REFERENCE

-TRANSITION

-INPUT SETUP

-INPUT LABEL

-OUTPUT SETUP

-BYPASS

-GPI SETUP

-GPO SETUP

-REMOTE CONTROL

-PRESETS

-UTILITY

-This menu is used to set up the Genlock Reference.

-This menu is used to set up the Transition type for audio and video.

-This menu is used to assign which video and audio inputs are enabled and which audio busses are assigned to follow each of the video busses.

-This menu is used to change the default labels for the video and audio inputs.

-This menu is only available on the X1202H HD Router.
-It is used to select whether the video outputs will be reclocked or non-reclocked.

-This menu is used to manually activate the video and audio bypass relays.

-This menu is used to configure the 14 General Purpose inputs.

-This menu is used to configure the 4 General Purpose outputs.

-This menu is used to configure the Serial Remote Control port.

-This menu is used to save and recall user presets, and to restore the router to its factory default condition.

-This menu is used to view the current firmware version, to upload new firmware into the router and engage Crosspoint Lock.
+REFERENCE This menu is used to set up the Genlock Reference.
+TRANSITION This menu is used to set up the Transition type for audio and video.
+INPUT SETUP This menu is used to assign which video and audio inputs are enabled and which audio buses are assigned to follow each of the video buses.
+INPUT LABEL This menu is used to change the default labels for the video and audio inputs.
+OUTPUT SETUP This menu is only available on the X1202H HD Router.
+It is used to select whether the video outputs will be reclocked on non-reclocked.
+BYPASS This menu is used to manually activate the video and audio bypass relays.
+GPI SETUP This menu is used to configure the 14 General Purpose inputs.
+GPO SETUP This menu is used to configure the 4 General Purpose outputs.
+REMOTE CONTROL This menu is used to configure the Serial Remote Control port.
+PRESETS This menu is used to save and recall user presets, and to restore the router to its factory default condition.
+FIRMWARE This menu is used to view the current firmware version and to upload new firmware into the router.